Adren98/GAME-SALES-AND-RATINGS-1015-SC3/README.md

 # About
 This is a Mini-Project for SC1015 (Introduction to Data Science and Artificial Intelligence) that focuses on predicting the total sales of a game, based on their respective user and critic ratings from VGChartz and Meta.
 VGChartz and Meta are two renowned websites that critique and review games.

-For a detailed walkthrough, please view the files in the following order:

-1. Data Scraping and Collation
-2. Data Cleaning, Merging and Analysis
-3. Machine Learning

 ***
 # Contributors
 * Vignesh Ezhil @viggy2000: Data merging, cleaning and machine learning (ML)